ufrshubham/SFML-GameEngine/readme.md

 - An assets manager to hold your sprites and fonts.
 Maybe I'll add support for audio assets too, maybe!!!.

-- A state manager to hold various game states.
-Like main menu state, pause state, game over state, wepon selection state, etc.
+- A state manager to hold various game states-> Like main menu state, pause state, game over state, wepon selection state, etc.

 ### How to use